- Transfers: return scheduled Flybus airport shuttle transfers and all activity transfers

 The Icelandic people are innovative in developing iconic outdoor experiences which incorporate the incredible landscape.
-During this holiday, you will visit the world-famous Blue Lagoon, bathe in natural hot springs whilst watching out for the Northern Lights and also visit the brand new Sky Lagoon - a thermal spa inspired by nature and culture.
+During this holiday, you will visit the world-famous Blue Lagoon, go on a Northern Lights cruise and also visit the brand new Sky Lagoon - a thermal spa inspired by nature and culture.

 This short break will allow you to relax and unwind whilst getting back to nature.
 We have a range of tours you can add to the standard programme, you can personalise your time in Iceland with a food tour of the city of Reykjavik or a day trip exploring the famous Golden Circle.
 Please see the 'Personalise' tab for more information.